 I remember thinking how symbolic that the holiday celebrating Torah is missing from a movement that does not believe in its divinity.
 I’ve felt quite smug about this anecdote over the years and shared it in many settings.

-But, since then, I’ve come to realize that Orthodox Judaism is no better when it comes to Shavu’ot.
+But, since then, I’ve come to realize that Orthodox Judaism may not be much better when it comes to Shavu’ot.

 The Orthodox movement doesn’t celebrate Shvu’ot.
-We celebrate a fake holiday called Chag Matan Torah:
+We celebrate what may very well be a fake holiday, called Chag Matan Torah: